lambdaisland/witchcraft-workshop/README.md

 - number keys (`1` - `9`) pick an item on your hotbar
 - `F2` screenshot (look in `client/screenshots`)
 - `F11` toggle fullscreen
-- `F3` debug mode (shows lots of info including coordinated, biome, block type)
+- `F3` debug mode (shows lots of info including coordinates, biome, block type)

 ## The Workshop

 We'll be going through the REPL session files that you can find under `repl_sessions`.
-You can jump around between them, do things on your own pace, jump ahead, or go on a complete tangent, but we'll go through them in order during the workshop.
+You can jump around between them, do things on your own pace, jump ahead, or go on a complete tangent, but we'll likely present them roughly in order during the workshop.

 - `s01-warmup` : Some examples of the things Witchcraft can do, to whet your appetite.
 We're not going to dig too deep into things at this part, we just